tifgan/stftGAN/README.md

 For macOS based systems, you may try:
 ```
-brew install fftw
+brew install fftw lapack
 ```

 #### Python requirements

-*We highly recommend to work in a virtual environnement.*
+*We highly recommend working in a virtual environment.*

 You can install the required packages with the following command:
 ```